Starfleet officers in STAR TREK: The Original Series typically wear rank insignia in the form of braid attached to their uniform sleeves.

 MCCOY: Very impressive.
 Are we expecting a fleet admiral for dinner?

-No admiral rank insignia ever appeared in TOS, despite several admirals appearing on viewscreens.
+No admiral rank insignia was ever seen in TOS, despite several admirals appearing on viewscreens.
 Thankfully the wardrobe department (perhaps not aware of how tight the camera angle would be) still attached commensurate braid onto Admiral Fitzpatrick's uniform for “The Trouble with Tribbles” [2x13].

-- Analogous to the flag officer insignia of the US Navy, the "one star rank" wide stripe for Commodore remains present, and one solid stripe is added for each additional level of rank (making Fizpatrick a Vice Admiral specifically).
+- Analogous to the flag officer insignia of the US Navy, the "one star" wide stripe for Commodore remains present, and one solid stripe is added for each additional level of rank (making Fizpatrick a Vice Admiral specifically).

 - In contrast to naval tradition, Starfleet places the wide stripe in the middle of any additional stripes.